-Carefully slide the assembled seal plate and stationary seal element over the shaft.
-Use caution not to nick or damage the stationary seat.
-Secure the seal plate to the pedestal with the hardware (11 and 12).
+Carefully slide the assembled seal plate and stationary portion of the seal over the shaft.
+Use caution not to nick or damage the stationary seat or element on the shaft threads.
+Secure the seal plate to the pedestal with the round head machine screws (10).

 Subassemble the rotating element into the retainer and bellows.
-Lubricate the I.D. of the bellows with water, and slide this subassembly over the shaft sleeve until the seal face is just flush with the undercut end of the sleeve.
+Lubricate the I.D. of the bellows with water and slide this subassembly over the shaft sleeve until the seal face is just flush with the undercut end of the sleeve.

 Slide the assembled shaft sleeve and rotating portion of the seal and onto the shaft until the polished faces contact.
 Continue to push the sleeve through the seal until it is fully seated against the shaft shoulder.
+Use caution not to roll the lip of the oil seal (38) when installing the shaft sleeve.

-Install the seal spring.
+Install the seal spring and spring centering washer.